mondiligo/NOTIONCLONE/README.md

 dynamic tables backed by a small data engine with sample datasets.

 Selecting **Data Table** from the command palette opens a dataset picker.
-Use the search box to filter datasets and choose one to render as a dynamic table.
+Use the search box to filter datasets by name or description and choose one to render as a dynamic table.
+Each dataset entry shows its description so you know what data will appear in the table.

 Two sample datasets are included: "Ventas de Productos 2024" and "Inventario 2024".
 You can extend `data-engine.ts` with your own data.